felipecarrillo100/ipad-device-orientation/README.md

 ## OrientationPanel Example

-A prebuilt panel component for quick integration:
+A sample with a ready to use component for test and visualization is available in the sample folder:

 ```tsx
 import React from "react";